Sairam-K26/VOICE-MG/README.md

 # SpeechRecognition_vs_Whisper
 An Complete Implementation over speech recognition and whisper to know their effiecncy in Speech to Text modules as with Runtime Audio Recording

+SpeechRecognition.py is with SpeechRecognition module Code

+w.py is with Whisper module Code

 1) Download requiremts.txt as